remko/waforth/README.md

 ## Notebooks

 The [WAForth Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=remko.waforth-vscode-extension) adds support for interactive Forth notebooks powered by WAForth.
+Thes lets you create documents that combine rich text with executable Forth code.
 You can execute both text-based Forth code, as well as [Thurtle](https://mko.re/thurtle/) graphics.

 Because it is powered by WebAssembly, this extension works both in the desktop version of Visual Studio Code and in [the browser version of Visual Studio Code](https://code.visualstudio.com/docs/editor/vscode-web) (e.g. https://github.dev, https://vscode.dev).